MACOA Leadership Team

 Donna and her husband, Tom Gannaway, have five children and eight grandchildren.
 They are members of the First United Methodist Church and both enjoy being involved in the community where they live.

-Jennifer Dvorak - RSVP Director
+Jennifer Dvorak - Retired and Senior Volunteer Program (RSVP) Director

 Jennifer has a BS from Auburn University Montgomery.
 Her background is in membership development and she has been working with volunteers since 1986.
 She was director of the international organization, American Society of Portrait Artists, for eleven years before she became director of the MACOA/RSVP Project in March of 2004.